ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### isisicp.exe keeps allocating 4GB of memory and then releasing it

 It may be https://github.com/ISISComputingGroup/IBEX/issues/3701 - you just need to change the archive array table type to MEDIUMBLOB.
+Due to a bug in the C++/MySQL connector, each time the database is read, a LONGBLOB's worth of memory (4GB) is allocated and then released.
+By changing to MEDIUMBLOB (16MB), a much smaller amount is used.

+In `C:\Instrument\Apps\MySQL\bin>`, run `mysql.exe -u root -p` and enter the MySQL root password when prompted.

-Run these commands to modify the DB in place:
+Then run these commands to modify the DB in place:

 ```
 USE archive;